Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Hikawa Shrine

-The shrine is small and has many pinwheels and wind chimes.
+The shrine is small, with many pinwheels and wind chimes.

 Wind Chime Blessing and Ema Area